Skip to main content

 About

 Sam Stolper is an environmental and energy economist.
-His research, teaching, and writing are aimed at the design and implementation of environmental policy that is both efficient and equitable.
+His research, teaching, and writing are aimed at the design of equitable and efficient environmental, energy, and climate policy.
 He teaches courses on this subject to graduate students at SEAS as well as undergraduates in the Program in the Environment (PitE).
-Prior to joining SEAS, Sam was a postdoctoral associate at MIT, jointly through the Department of Economics and the Center for Energy and Environmental Policy Research (CEEPR).
-He received a Ph.D. in public policy in 2016 from Harvard University and a B.S. in biomedical engineering in 2006 from Brown University.
+He also serves as a member of the Governor of Michigan's Council on Climate Solutions.
+Prior to joining SEAS, Sam was a postdoctoral associate at MIT; he received a Ph.D. in public policy in 2016 from Harvard University and a B.S. in biomedical engineering in 2006 from Brown University.

 Publications